 Crafts For Ganesh Chaturthi for Kids

-Leaf Printed Ganesha: For your younger child who cannot handle origami or quilling, try this leaf printed Ganesha.
+For your younger child who cannot handle origami or quilling, try this leaf printed Ganesha.
 It is breathtakingly beautiful and extremely simple.
+You can also experiment with other parts of plants.

 No activity with children is complete without stories.
 Besides nourishing their young minds, stories also help them to remember and retain.
 Hence, it is only apt that children should be read Ganesha stories during the celebrations.

-Ganesha: The Curse on the Moon: This story bring alive the legend surrounding the moon on Ganesh Chaturthi.
+This story bring alive the legend surrounding the moon on Ganesh Chaturthi.
+Kid friendly language and captivating illustrations make it a hit with young children.